 Enforcement and Compliance, International Trade Administration, Department of Commerce.

-The Department of Commerce (the Department) preliminarily determines that certain cold-drawn mechanical tubing of carbon and alloy steel (cold-drawn mechanical tubing) from the People's Republic of China (PRC) is being sold in the United States at less than fair value (LTFV).
-The period of investigation (POI) is October 1, 2016, through March 31, 2017.
+The Department of Commerce (the Department) preliminarily determines that countervailable subsidies are being provided to producers and exporters of certain cold-drawn mechanical tubing of carbon and alloy steel (cold-drawn mechanical tubing) from the People's Republic of China (PRC).
+The period of investigation is January 1, 2016, through December 31, 2016.

 Start Further Info

 Shanah Lee at (202) 482-6386 or Laurel LaCivita at (202) 482-4243, AD/CVD Operations, Enforcement and Compliance, International Trade Administration, U.S. Department of Commerce, 1401 Constitution Avenue NW., Washington, DC 20230.